ORT&TRAU 3000 - Musculoskeletal Biomechanics and Health

 Specific Course RequirementsCourse pre-requisites: Successful completion of ANAT SC 2009 Musculoskeletal Anatomy or MEDIC ST 1000 First Year MBBS Exam.
 Assumed knowledge for BHMS students: HLTH SC 2106 Fundamentals of Biomechanics and Healt.

 Small Group Discovery ExperienceThe SGDE will take the form of the tutorials, with individual activities, such as demonstrating understanding of a relevant journal article), and group tasks, such as demonstrating understanding of the methods used to measure musculoskeletal loading- amount and frequency- in individuals with musculoskeletal disorders.
-Group size will be 15.
+Lab visits with SGDE may be provided if possible.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: